Submission Guidelines

 While we do our best to offer timely feedback on your project, the high volume of proposals we receive dictates a reply time of up to 6 months.

 Free Spirit Publishing is committed to uplifting diverse voices with books that are relevant and inclusive for the youth we serve.
-We are especially seeking manuscripts from authors of diverse representation; including race, ethnicity, culture, religion, social class, LGBTQ identities, ability, and physical differences.
+We are especially seeking manuscripts from authors of diverse representation; including race, ethnicity, culture, religion, social class, LGBTQ identities, disability, and physical differences.

 Submission Guidelines for Children’s and Teens’ Books